QTM 305What can Women do in Christian Ministry

 The Key Verse [E]: Paul instructs slaves to obey their masters (Ephesians 6:5; Colossians 3:22).
 He does not command Philemon to free Onesimus outright.

 The Logic [I]: If we read Paul's slave instructions as permanent principles, we would still endorse slavery.
 Instead, the church recognized that the seed of Galatians 3:28 ("neither slave nor free") and Philemon's appeal to brotherhood eventually overrode the accommodation texts.
-The Redemptive Vector applies the same logic to "male and female."
+The same approach applies to "male and female."

 The Guardrail [I]: This does not mean "anything goes."
 The trajectory must be text-driven, not culture-driven.
-The seed must be in the Source Code (Galatians 3:28), not imported from outside. - The Cornelius Precedent [E]:
+The seed must be in Scripture (Galatians 3:28), not imported from outside. - The Cornelius Precedent [E]:

 The Key Verse [E]: In Acts 10–11, Peter resists eating with Gentiles based on the restrictions of the Law.
 God overrides this with a vision and the manifest gift of the Spirit to Cornelius's household.